ophub/amlogic-s9xxx-armbian/documents/README.md

 armbian-update
 ```

-[SOS]: In case of incomplete updates or other issues preventing the system from booting from eMMC/NVMe/sdX due to special reasons, you can boot an Armbian system with any kernel version from another disk such as USB.
-Then, run the command `armbian-update -s` to update the kernel from the USB to eMMC/NVMe/sdX, achieving the purpose of rescue.
-If no disk parameter is specified, the kernel will be restored from the USB device to eMMC/NVMe/sdX by default.
-If there are multiple disks, you can accurately specify the disk name that needs to be restored.
-Examples are as follows:
+[SOS]: If an incomplete update or other issue prevents the system from booting from eMMC/NVMe/sdX, boot Armbian from another disk (e.g., USB) with any kernel version, then run `armbian-update -s` to restore the kernel to eMMC/NVMe/sdX.
+Without a disk parameter, the kernel is restored from the USB device to eMMC/NVMe/sdX by default.
+For systems with multiple disks, specify the target disk name explicitly.
+Examples:

 ```shell
 # Restore the kernel in eMMC